VargowDev/Unity-Code-Samples/README.md

 Lightweight finite state machine controller for enemies.
 Manages character movement, attacks, animations, and death transitions by switching between predefined states like Patrol, Chase, Attack, and Dead.

+**12. BuildingWareFactory**

+Production system for economy buildings in a city-building game inspired by *The Settlers*.
+Manages automated ware production based on player orders, checks material availability, and requests deliveries from nearby warehouses if needed.
+Supports both crafting buildings and resource-gathering structures.
+Integrates with inventory and delivery task systems using coroutine-based production timers.

 ## My Games ##

 ### 🎮 Turn-Based Strategy Game ###